-Father Berard died on February 3rd, 1975 at the age of 88 and is buried in the Parish cemetery at Saint Patrick’s.
-Father Lionel was the last Franciscan Father to reside in the parish until 1989 when Father Norman Thibodeau occupied the rectory for a few months.
-In 1978 Father Lionel replaced by Father Ovide Tanguay who was also pastor of the Parish of Our Lady of Mercy at Aroostook, NB.
-Due to illness, Father Ovide left his two parishes and returned to Montreal.
-During the time between 1978 and 1986 several priests assumed the pastoral care of the parish.
+After Father Lionel Beaulieu O.F.M. replaced him, Father Berard continued to serve at Saint Patrick until his death on February 3, 1975, and is interred in the parish cemetery at Saint Patrick’s.
+Father Lionel was the last Franciscan to reside in the parish until 1989 when Father Norman Thibodeau briefly occupied the rectory.
+In 1978, Father Lionel was succeeded by Father Ovide Tanguay, who also served as the pastor of the Parish of Our Lady of Mercy at Aroostook, NB.
+Father Ovide eventually returned to Montreal due to health issues.
+Between 1978 and 1986, various priests took over the pastoral care of the parish.